ajroach42/ajroach42.github.io/_posts/2017-09-22-man-or-astroman-live-space-surf-of-the-highest-order.md

 category: post
 published: true
 title: Man Or Astroman?
 Live -  Space Surf of the highest order
-splash-wide: /images/A-324420-1496230574-4714.jpeg.jpg
+splash-tall: /images/A-324420-1496230574-4714.jpeg.jpg
 ---
-I'll keep this brief, but here are the highlights: Man or Astroman? is a band that makes crazy good space surf.
+<iframe src="https://archive.org/embed/moam2000-11-01.flac16&playlist=1" width="500" height="300" frameborder="0" webkitallowfullscreen="true" mozallowfullscreen="true" allowfullscreen></iframe> I'll keep this brief, but here are the highlights: Man or Astroman? is a band that makes crazy good space surf.
 The Internet Archive is pretty much the best thing in the world.
 Here's some free music.
-<iframe src="https://archive.org/embed/moam2000-11-01.flac16" width="500" height="140" frameborder="0" webkitallowfullscreen="true" mozallowfullscreen="true" allowfullscreen></iframe>

 ![A-324420-1496230574-4714.jpeg.jpg]({{site.baseurl}}/images/A-324420-1496230574-4714.jpeg.jpg)